iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 Build the Microsoft security infrastructure required for later investigations and validate the environment through a controlled endpoint-security exercise.

-The goal was not simply to turn on Microsoft Defender.
+The objective was not simply:

+> **Turn Microsoft Defender on.**

-The goal was to understand the complete endpoint security pipeline:
+The objective was to understand the endpoint security pipeline:

 ```text
 Windows Endpoint